JOIN OUR TEAM AND MAKE A DIFFERENCE

-Listed below are details of all the areas we require help, and “VOLUNTEER NOW” button at the end of the page
+Listed below are details of all the areas we require help.

 At the Megastore we are always looking for people to sort donated goods, put items out on the shop floor to make them look desirable or work at our tills selling the items.
 Whatever the job, the volunteer needs to have a good customer-facing demeanour and be able to work as part of a dynamic team.